psynix/rails3_haml_scaffold_generator/README.markdown

         rails new ApplicationName
         cd ApplicationName

-2. Edit "Gemfile" and add "gem haml" and "gem haml_rails_" to the gem list
+2. Edit "Gemfile" and add "gem haml" and "gem haml_rails" to the gem list
 3. Either

         gem install haml